nsoft/edisonj/README.md

 This project aims to create a useful pure java library for programing the Intel Edison.
 The inital support will be for Edison on the intel mini-breakout.
 It is not known if all features will become available via pure java.
+Presently implemented features:

+1. Write to GPIO
+2. Read from GPIO (50k pull up default)
+3. Configure input as pull up or pull down
+4. Configure the programmable pull up resistors (2k 20k 50k)

 Contributions are of course welcome.
 Next priorities are

 1. PWM output
 1. GPIO interrupt support to avoid polling (not quite sure how to avoid native code here)